Best GTM and Sales Intelligence Tools for B2B Teams in 2026

 Key capabilities

-- Identifies ICP-fit accounts using firmographic, technographic, and behavioral data
+• Identifies ICP-fit accounts using firmographic, technographic, and behavioral signals.

-- Surfaces decision makers within target accounts with verified contact details
+• Surfaces decision makers with verified contact information.

-- Supports waterfall enrichment across multiple data sources to maximize contact coverage and accuracy
+• Uses waterfall enrichment across multiple providers to maximize coverage and improve contact reliability.

-- Generates personalized outreach messages for email, LinkedIn, and call preparation tracks
+• Generates personalized outreach for email, LinkedIn, and call preparation.

 Data coverage

-- Global company and contact data coverage across industries and markets
+• Global company and contact coverage across industries and markets.

-- Uses verified contact data to reduce bounce rates and improve deliverability
+• Uses verified contact data to improve deliverability and reduce bounce rates.

 Ease of use

-- Users interact with AI agents using simple natural language prompts
+• Users can interact with AI agents using natural language prompts.

-- Workflows are created and executed automatically with minimal manual configuration
+• Workflows are automatically generated and executed with minimal setup.

-- Designed for RevOps, sales, marketing and GTM teams without requiring technical setup
+• Designed for sales, RevOps, marketing, and GTM teams without requiring technical expertise.

 Best for